digitalbricklayer/techteapotcom/src/content/posts/strange-case-of-the-missing-application.md

 Believe it or not I've been working on this on and off for the best part of twenty years. :smile:

-<strong>Update June 2015</strong>: I'm currently prototyping the missing application over [here](https://github.com/digitalbricklayer/dyna).
+**Update June 2015**: I'm currently prototyping the missing application over [here](https://github.com/digitalbricklayer/dyna).

-<strong>Update December 2015</strong>: The prototype is now called [Constraint Capers Workbench](http://constraint-capers.github.io/) and the source code is hosted [here](https://github.com/digitalbricklayer/workbench).
+**Update December 2015**: The prototype is now called [Constraint Capers Workbench](http://constraint-capers.github.io/) and the source code is hosted [here](https://github.com/digitalbricklayer/workbench).